Top 10 reasons why projects fail (and their solution)

 1. Unclear goals and objectives

-Do you know that an estimated 37% of projects fail due to unclear project objectives and milestones?
+Many projects fail due to unclear project objectives and milestones.

 How can you expect your project to be successful when you do not set clear-cut goals and objectives for your team to work on?
 At ProofHub, this is the first and essential step whenever we have a new project in our hands.